droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 Sentences can be included by simply typing the text at the beginning of any line.
 A new paragraph is created by pressing return twice so that there is a blank line between paragraphs.

 ## Numbered Lists for Your Answers
 A numbered item list is created by starting a line with "1." followed by what you want after the number (e.g., your answer).
-If there are no blank lines between consecutive "1." items then RStudio will automatically iterate the numbering when the document is compiled.
+If there are no blank lines between consecutive "1." items then RStudio will automatically iterate the number when the document is compiled.
 For example, typing this will produce the result further below ...

 ![Notebook Numbered List](Figs/Notebook_NumberedList.JPG)